U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding - NewsBreak

 U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding

-WASHINGTON – The U.S. Senate reached a bipartisan deal on pandemic aid funding Monday, settling on $10 billion for added testing, treatment, and vaccines.
+The U.S. Senate reached a bipartisan deal on April 4, 2022, to provide $10 billion for pandemic aid funding.
+(Photo by Scalinger/iStock Getty Images)

 Senate Majority Leader Chuck Schumer, a New York Democrat, and Utah GOP Sen. Mitt Romney released separate statements Monday afternoon announcing the compromise, though Schumer was disappointed negotiators didn’t reach an agreement on billions in global COVID-19 assistance.